Yi-Phoenix/WorldNews-UpVotes-Anomaly-Detection-LSTM/README.md

  We then used the LSTM autoencoder technique to identify 4 anomalies in the time-series daily up votes and the results are shown below:
  ![ano](LSTM-Anomalies.png)
+ The four anomalies corresponded to dates Nov 15, 22, 23, and 27 in the year of 2015.
+There are about 300 news with more than 50000 up votes in each of the four days.
  ![ano1](Ano_counts.jpg)

  ![ano1](Ano_vots.jpg)